jiayijchen/jiayijchen.github.io/blog.md

 Here, I hope to keep a weekly-updated log of my experiences, excitements, frustrations, and evertyhing else in between.
 Thank you for reading and enjoy!

 ## Week 4: Last week of Onboarding
+_I've been slacking on the blog.
+I feel like I have tons of good thoughts, but forget them due to being overwhelmed by the number of things to do.
+I need to do better.
+Moving forward, I'm gonna try to just write things out as they come, and then recompile those thoughts at the end of the week._

+The last week of onboarding was a Pseudocode project, learning about Katas on Codewars, and a bouncing ball project, but I managed to only complete the first.
+I decided to pseudocode cooking a meal, but it turned out to be more difficult than I thought it would be.
+I think it's hard to translate cooking skills to code, because there's not much happening conditionally or in a loop.
+I decided on How to Cook Scrambled Eggs, but writing it all out made me doubt whether I knew how to even cook eggs, haha.
+I started out with actual instructions, and slowly translated that over to pseudocode.
+I'm not happy with the final product, but I think it covered the requirements for the project.
+Check it out [here](https://github.com/jiayichen0/pseudocode/blob/main/pseudocode.md).

 _Questions for the blog:_
 > What was helpful during Onboarding working remotely?